SusaPrt/Insertsort-Assembly/README.md

 ## File Versions:
 - **n1.s**:
-  - Applied total loop unrolling optimization.
+  - Total loop unrolling optimization.
 - **n.2.s**
-  - Applied register renaming and instruction reordering to the fully unrolled loop version.
+  - Register renaming and instruction reordering to the fully unrolled loop version.
 - **n.3.s**
-  - Applied partial loop unrolling optimization.
+  - Partial loop unrolling optimization.
   - Multiple versions were created to demonstrate the functionality of the program with either even or odd number of elements in the vector.
 - **n.4.s**
-  - Applied register renaming and instruction reordering to the partially unrolled loop version.
+  - Register renaming and instruction reordering to the partially unrolled loop version.
 - **n.5.s**
-  - Applied partial loop unrolling optimization to the inner 'for' loop for all elements contained within it, eliminating the branch from the previous version.
+  - Partial loop unrolling optimization to the inner 'for' loop for all elements contained within it, eliminating the branch from the previous version.
   - This reduces the number of stalls caused solely by the specific jump instruction.

-Please refer to the individual files for the detailed code implementation of each version.